namito/TagCloudLinkView/README.md

 A Simple Layout with Tag View.

-It provide a adding and removing Tag View.
+It provides add and remove Tag view.
+(Tag object is packaged. 'com.ns.developer.tagview.entity.Tag')

-It callback a tag text selected and deletable text('×') selected.
+It also can callback a selected tag text and deletable tag text ('×') .

 Installing
 ----